 A code block represents runnable code.
 Brian operates in two different regimes, either in runtime or standalone mode.
 In runtime mode, memory allocation and overall simulation control is handled by Python and numpy, and code objects operate on this memory when called directly by Brian.
 This is the typical way that Brian is used, and it allows for a rapid development cycle.
 However, we also support a standalone mode in which an entire project workspace is generated for a target language or device by Brian, which can then be compiled and run independently of Brian.
 Each mode has different templates, and does different things with the outputted code blocks.
-For runtime mode, in Python/numpy code is executed by simply calling the exec statement on the code block in a given namespace.
-For
+For runtime mode, in Python/numpy code is executed by simply calling the $e \times ec$ statement on the code block in a given namespace.
+In standalone mode, the templates will typically each be saved into different files.